 But the relationship is there, and so it's absolutely possible that anxiety is causing or contributing to your fibromyalgia symptoms, or vice versa.

 Treatments for the disorder vary.
 Many doctors will prescribe medications to manage the pain, but in general these are simply basic pain medications since of course the cause of fibromyalgia is still unknown, and thus hard to specifically treat.
 The treatments that are relevant to those with anxiety include:

-There is no known cure for fibromyalgia, but research is more likely to find one as soon as it can discover the specific cause.
-Until then, talk to your doctor, and make sure you're focusing on ways to reduce your anxiety and get relief from your anxiety symptoms
+There is no known cure for fibromyalgia, but researchers are doing their best to understand the condition as fully as possible.
+Until then, talk to your doctor, and make sure you're focusing on ways to reduce your anxiety and get relief from your anxiety symptoms.